jvde-github/AIS-catcher/README.md

 | RTL-AIS @ 1600K Ubuntu | 521 | 428 |
 | AISRec 2.03 (trial) @ Low Windows | 557 | 569 |

 The first three rows are ran in parallel (i.e. on the same input signal) and therefore are comparable.
 The other runs are provided for information purposes and cannot be compared.
-However, these non-scientific results provide some evidence that the default model can perform better than the standard model and a higher sampling rate should be preferred.
+These non-scientific results provide some evidence that the default model can perform better than the standard model and a higher sampling rate should be preferred.

 Same results for a different set up.
-Location: The Hague residential area with RTL-SDR dongle and Shakespear antenna:
+Location: The Hague residential area with RTL-SDR dongle and Shakespear antenna with quite some blockage from buildings:

 | Model | Run 1 |
 | :---: | :---: |